Is your Business Actually a Hobby?

 Why the difference between business and hobby matters

 The difference is important.
 A business can offset income with all ordinary and necessary expenses.
-Businesses can deduct operating losses against other income and even carry the losses back or forward to offset income in other tax years.
+Businesses can deduct operating losses against other income and even carry the losses forward to offset income in future tax years.

-The bottom line: It’s usually more difficult to deduct hobby expenses than it is to deduct business expenses – and the difference is most notable when expenses are high and losses start mounting up year after year.
+The bottom line: Expenses, and losses, are deductible only for activities classified as a trade or business.
+The difference is most notable when expenses are high and losses start mounting up year after year.
 This is why the IRS pays attention to businesses that have several years’ worth of losses.
 These “businesses” may just very well be hobbies.

 Usually, the IRS assumes that if you’ve made a profit in three of the past five years, you have a “profit motive.”
 If you haven’t made a profit in three of the past five years, you may end up having to prove that you have a profit motive and that your business losses were due to circumstances beyond your control.